A Traffic Control Plan is required for all work performed within the public right-of-way!

 The basic objective of each traffic control plan (TCP) is to permit the contractor to work within the public right of way efficiently and effectively, while maintaining a safe, uniform flow of traffic.
 Both construction work and the public must be given equal consideration when developing a traffic control plan.
 In addition, when considering the public, attention must be given to all aspects of travel through the work zone: i.e., vehicular, bicycle, and pedestrian.

-Road Closure - $104 (upon approval from the Director of Public Works)
+Road Closure - $104 per road (upon approval from the Director of Public Works)

 Checklist & Guidelines: